Duke basketball under Jon Scheyer: Insiders reveal transfer portal news, 2026 recruits, roster, best targets

 Duke basketball roster news

 Two big names Duke is waiting to hear from are Cayden Boozer, the twin brother of Cameron, and big man Patrick Ngonba II.
-A potential big-name target mentioned on TheDevilsDen is Wisconsin high-scoring wing John Blackwell, who made All-Big Ten last season.
-He's on Duke's radar, while the program is no longer in the services for former Kansas big man Flory Bidunga.
+Two potential big-name targets mentioned on TheDevilsDen are Wisconsin high-scoring wing John Blackwell, who made All-Big Ten last season, and Santa Clara forward Allen Graves, the reigning WCC Rookie of the Year.
+They're on Duke's radar, while the program is no longer in the services for former Kansas big man Flory Bidunga.
 Despite visiting Duke's campus on Sunday, Bidunga committed to Louisville, taking Duke out of the running for who was the top overall player in the transfer portal.
 Get the latest Duke basketball roster news at TheDevilsDen.

 How to get insider Duke basketball roster updates